derBlaumond/cognitive_vault/PRESENTATION_SCRIPT_EN 2.md

 ### [1.
 Login & Interface Overview] (1 minute)

 **Script:**
-"Now, let me show you the actual web UI.
-[Open web browser]
+"Now, let me show you the actual web UI. [웹 브라우저 열기]

 As you can see, this is what end users see.
 It's very simple.
 After logging in, there's an input box where you can ask questions, and a dropdown to select agents.

 No complex setup or technical knowledge is required.
 Simply enter your question, select an agent, and receive an answer."

-**Key Message:** "Simple interface - no technical knowledge required"

 ---